MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Macro-Modules {#TutorialMacroModules}

- To condense our filter into one single module, we will now be creating a Macro out of it.
 You have probably already noticed how the modules differ in color.
-Each color represents a special type of module.
-The blue modules are called ML-Modules, they process voxel-images.
-Green modules are OpenInventor-modules, they enable visual 3D scene graphs.
-The brown modules are called Macro-modules.
+Each color represents another type of module:

+  * The blue modules are called ML-Modules, they process voxel-images.
+  * Green modules are OpenInventor-modules, they enable visual 3D scene graphs.
+  * The brown modules are called Macro-modules.
 Macro-modules encapsulate a whole network in a single module.
-You can right-click on a Macro-module to open the context menu and select *Show Internal Network* to see the internal network structure.
-In addition, Macro-modules enable the implementation of custom functionalities via python scripting.

-We now like to condense the modules forming the contour filter into one single macro module.
+To condense our filter into one single module, we will now be creating a Macro-module out of it.
 To do that, right-click on the group-title and select *Convert To Local Macro*.
 Now, you need to select a name for your macro module and finish the creation of the module.
 With this you create a local macro module.
 Local macro modules can only be used in your current network.

 ![Convert to Local Macro](/images/tutorials/basicmechanics/BM_21.png "Convert to Local Macro")
 ![Your first Local Macro](/images/tutorials/basicmechanics/BM_22.png "Your first Local Macro")